couchbase/cbft/DESIGN.md

 ## REQPILL - Ability to send a fake request "pill" down through the layers.

-## REQTIME - Ability to track "where is the time going" on a
+## REQTIME - Ability to track "where is the time going".

-   per-request, individual request basis.
+This should ideally be on a per-request, individual request basis.

 ## REQTHRT - Request Throttling